Mount Redoubt: Pre-eruption

-Anomalous gas emissions were noticed on the volcano starting in July 2008, with a noticable smell of hydrogen sulfide.
-Precursor earthquakes started on September 28, 2008.By January 31, earthquakes increased to several per hour, and a large hole in the glacier on the side of the mountain was spotted.
+Anomalous gas emissions were noticed on the volcano starting in July 2008, with a noticeable smell of hydrogen sulfide.
+Precursor earthquakes started on September 28, 2008.
+By January 31, earthquakes increased to several per hour, and a large hole in the glacier on the side of the mountain was spotted.
 Scientists began to monitor seismic data from the mountain twenty-four hours a day in an effort to warn people in nearby communities.
 A fly over conducted by the AVO detected "significant steaming from a new melt depression at the mouth of the summit crater near the vent area of the 1989-90 eruption."

 Throughout February, seismic tremors, excess gas, and new fumaroles were observed at the volcano.
 Surface rock temperatures were measured as high as 28 C. On March 15, a gas measurement flight observed a small explosion followed by a steam plume.

+In a 2021 study, the surface of the volcano warmed by 0.47 C-change from 2006 to 2009, as detected by infrared satellite sensing.
+Detecting such warming could be an effective method for predicting volcanic eruptions.